Reviewing Infinite Graphics (OTCMKTS:INFG) and ARC Document Solutions (NYSE:ARC)

-Infinite Graphics (OTCMKTS:INFG) and ARC Document Solutions (NYSE:ARC) are both small-cap computer and technology companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their profitability, institutional ownership, risk, valuation, analyst recommendations, dividends and earnings.
+ARC Document Solutions (NYSE:ARC) and Infinite Graphics (OTCMKTS:INFG) are both small-cap industrial products companies, but which is the better stock?
+We will compare the two companies based on the strength of their analyst recommendations, dividends, earnings, valuation, profitability, risk and institutional ownership.

-This is a breakdown of recent ratings and price targets for Infinite Graphics and ARC Document Solutions, as reported by MarketBeat.com.
+This is a breakdown of current ratings for ARC Document Solutions and Infinite Graphics, as provided by MarketBeat.

 |Sell Ratings